What is CoHeRe?

 Now we are going to conduct a series of Campbell systematic reviews on the same topic.
 This will incorporate the studies we already know about and the large amount of research conducted in the context of COVID-19 since we last searched for studies in July 2020.

-To begin with, we will publish an open access 'evidence and gap map' (EGM) that will contain information on all of the studies we have already found (in the rapid review).
-Our EGM be open to anyone to use and allow other researchers, policy makers and those who fund research to see what evidence we already know about and where the gaps in our knowledge are.
+To begin with, we have published an open access 'evidence and gap map' (EGM) that will contain information on all of the studies we have already found (in the rapid review).
+Our EGM is open to anyone to use and allows other researchers, policy makers and those who fund research to see what evidence we already know about and where the gaps in our knowledge are.
+Download our EGM here.

 EGM - Evidence & Gap Maps